Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 And they just come up with question after question.

-And he laughed and he said, Well, that's simple.
+And he laughed and he said, well, that's simple.

-That's that's skepticism.
+That's skepticism.

-And I knew it being skeptical was.
+And I knew what being skeptical was.

 I've heard that before, but I didn't know it was an actual type of reasoning.